kopsha/micro-invoicer/README.md

 micro-invoicer $ _
 ```

-You can the full list of arguments using `--help` as argument.
+You can see the full list of arguments with `--help`.